Kaushikpatnaik/Kaushikpatnaik/README.md

 - 👋 Hi, I’m @Kaushikpatnaik
-- I’m interested in deep learning, specifically computer vision and NLP/NLU
-- I’m currently deep diving into projects aimed at applying deep learning to solve problems in multi-modal understanding, retrieval, and robotic perception and generation
+- I’m currently deep diving into projects aimed at applying LLMs to actions, NLU use cases
-- 📫 reach out to me kaushik.patnaik@gmail.com
+- 📫 reach out to me kaushikpatnaik@gmail.com

 <!---
 Kaushikpatnaik/Kaushikpatnaik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.